scikit-hep/boost-histogram/CONTRIBUTING.md

 - Finish merging open PRs that you want in the new version
 - Add most recent changes to the `docs/CHANGELOG.md`
-- Sync master with develop using `git merge develop --ff-only`
+- Sync master with develop using `git merge develop --ff-only` and push
-- Make sure the full wheel build runs on master without issues
+- Make sure the full wheel build runs on master without issues (will happen automatically on push to master)
 - Make the GitHub release in the GitHub UI.
 Copy the changelog entries and links for that version; this has to be done as part of the release and tag procedure for archival tools (Zenodo) to pick them up correctly.
-Titles should be roughly consistent.
-I like to give a little descriptive title after the version, though this was a massive release that touched almost every area.
+    - Title should be `"Version <version number>"`
     - Version tag should be `"v" + major + "." + minor + "." + patch`.
 - GHA will build and send to PyPI for you when you release.
-- Conda-forge will automatically make a PR to update a few hours later.
+- Conda-forge will automatically make a PR to update within an hour or so, and it will merge automatically if it passes.

 </details>